ankitraj4096/HabitFlow/HELP_SUPPORT.md

 **Q: How long does it take to reach The Ascended?**
 A: Reaching 100,000 tasks requires serious dedication!
 Most users progress steadily over months or years.
 Focus on consistency, not speed.

 ---

+### Heatmap & Activity Tracking

+**Q: What is the heatmap?**
+A: The heatmap is a calendar view showing your daily task completion activity.
+Darker green colors indicate more tasks completed that day.

+**Q: How do I view tasks completed on a specific day?**
+A: Simply tap any date on your heatmap to see all tasks (including recurring tasks) you completed that day.

+**Q: Can I see my friend's heatmap?**
+A: Yes!
+Visit any friend's profile to see their activity heatmap and tap on dates to view their completed tasks for that day.

+**Q: Why are some dates darker green?**
+A: The shade of green represents the number of tasks completed:
+- Light green = 1-2 tasks
+- Medium green = 3-5 tasks
+- Dark green = 6+ tasks

+**Q: Does the heatmap show recurring task completions?**
+A: Yes!
+Both regular and recurring task completions are shown in the heatmap.

+---